 - The Continuous Professional Learning Committee is interested in hearing about upcoming opportunities you have that can benefit more people in Waterloo Region.
 To let the committee know about an upcoming learning opportunity, please click here.

 Champion the work (and CYPT as a whole)

-- The CYPT is a community-wide partnership that includes service providers, researchers, planning bodies and funders serving children, youth and families in our community.
+- The CYPT is a community-wide partnership that includes service providers, researchers, planning bodies, and funders serving children, youth, and families in our community.
 Using a collective impact model, we strive to live our vision of happy healthy children and youth – today and tomorrow.
 A great way to be involved is to champion the work.
 Talk about it at your organization, get to know the work the backbone team and other organizations are doing, and begin working to move the needle on the nine dimensions of child and youth well-being in your organization.